Sports Kinesiology Injury Prevention and Performance

 Female Athlete Performance and Health research programme

 The Female Athlete Performance and Health research programme aims to enable girls and women to understand their physiology and their bodies.
-We research how the menstrual cycle affects performance and health, and help to create positivity around being a woman in sport.
+We research how the menstrual cycle affects performance and health to create positivity around being a woman participating in sport.

 Our research group expertise